Do you love a beautiful vista? If so, here’s my guide to the best viewpoints in Florence Italy.

-In this guide, I give you a list of where to find the best views in Florence.
-They include some of Florence's famous landmarks, but also rooftop bars and parks.
+In this Florence travel guide, I give you a list of where to find the best viewpoints in Florence.
+They include some of Florence’s famous landmarks.
+But you can also find great views from Florence’s rooftop bars and parks.

 Best Panoramic Viewpoints in Florence